joshdep/lumicademy/README.md

 //       'content': CONTENT_FROM_FILE
 //    }

-// Use the static method convertToFile to convert file from HTML form to Content object ContentAPI.Content.convertFile(FILE_HERE); // => Content()
+// Use the static method convertFile to convert file from HTML form to Content object ContentAPI.Content.convertFile(FILE_HERE); // => Content()